RohanNagar/pilot-macos/Pods/CryptoSwift/README.md

 ##Author

-Cryptoswift is owned and maintained by Marcin Krzyżanowski.
+CryptoSwift is owned and maintained by Marcin Krzyżanowski.
 You can follow me on Twitter at [@krzyzanowskim](http://twitter.com/krzyzanowskim) for project updates and releases.

 [Marcin Krzyżanowski](http://www.krzyzanowskim.com)